Writing is thinking on paper. Anyone who thinks clearly can write clearly about anything at all.

 I think that the act of writing is an exercise in thinking, so whenever I learn something important I try and write it down.
 Below you’ll find the most recent things I’ve been learning/writing about.

-- Our Brains are Lazy
+// Alchemy of a Soul – Wafare Magazine - Our Brains are Lazy

 Baumeister’s group has repeatedly found that an effort of will or self control is tiring; if you have had to force yourself to do something, you are less willing or less able to exert self control when the next challenges comes around.
 The phenomenon has been named ego depletion.
 In a typical demonstration, participants who are instructed to stifle their emotional reaction to an emotionally charged film will later perform poorly on a test of physical stamina — how long they can maintain a strong grip on a dynamometer in spite of increasing discomfort.
 The emotional effort in the first phase of the experiment reduces the ability to withstand the pain of sustained muscle contraction, and ego-depleted people therefore succumb more quickly to the urge to quit. in another experiment, people are first depleted by a task in which they eat virtuous foods such as radishes and celery while resisting the temptation to indulge in chocolate and rich cookies.
 Later, these people will give up earlier than normal when faced with a difficult cognitive task.